 \\Correspondence concerning this article should be addressed to William Revelle, Department of Psychology, Northwestern University, Evanston IL, 60208.
 Telephone number: 847-491-7700.
 Email: revelle@northwestern.edu.

 Preparation of this manuscript was funded in part by grant SMA-1419324 from the National Science Foundation to WR.

-This is a draft version for comment.
+This is a draft version as submitted to JRP.
 Please do not cite without permission.